 By the way my ticket was changed for 20 USD to the new departure.
 The bus stopped twice at the border.
 At the first place people were leaving, which did not have an onward ticket to Tijuana.
 I was allowed to stay, but we all had to leave the bus and show the new driver, which luggage was ours.
 I think it is for, because he is not allowed to bring luggage over the border, which none owns.

 We were going further and to another point at the border control.
 We had to scan our luggage and I had to ask, where I could get my stamp.
-I was sent back to the entrance and the whole process went smoothly even I had to pay 533 MXN for the “visa”, which is around 25 EUR.
-The bus was waiting for me and sent an English-speaking passenger for my help, but at this point, all was already done, but the second time throughout the scanning of my luggage, which was done very quickly again.
+I was sent back to the entrance and the whole process went smoothly even I had to pay the tourist tax of 533 MXN, which is around 25 EUR.
+The bus was waiting for me and the bus driver sent an English-speaking passenger for my help, but at this point, all was already done, but the second time throughout the scanning of my luggage, which was done very quickly again.
 The bus was first going to the airport and then to the central bus station, where we passengers all left.
 By the way, we had a very welcoming sun rise in Tijuana.
 I took a picture at the central station.
 Unfortunately there were buildings, though I only could get part of it on tape.

 MI CASA ES SU CASA – My Home is Your Home